 There are more than 450,000 new malware programs found each day, and those are just the ones we know about.
 You may think computer viruses aren’t something you need to worry about because you’re careful when going online.
 Many people who end up with costly malware may have thought the same thing.

 Computer viruses cost households over $4.5 billion in damages and repair time each year, and some of the most notorious computer viruses have cost more than that in damage over their lifetime.
 We can’t cover them all, but we’ll highlight some of the worst computer viruses and the damage they inflicted to help you stay informed and alert.
+We'll also cover how to protect yourself against new computer viruses and the best antivirus programs for the job.

 How to protect against new computer viruses